Skip to content

 Ark::Bedrock::EventStream

 Decodes AWS's binary event stream protocol (application/vnd.amazon.eventstream).
-Each frame contains headers and a payload — the decoder extracts text chunks, citations, and output files.
+Each frame contains headers and a payload — the decoder extracts text chunks, citations, output files, and trace events.

 Ark::AWS::Signer